sigp/lighthouse/book/src/simple-testnet.md

 ## Adding another beacon node

-You may connect another (non-validating) node to your local network using the lighthouse `bootstrap` command.

-In a new terminal window, run:
+You may connect another (non-validating) node to your local network by starting a new terminal and running:

 ```bash